Get

 Pugs are wonderful, affectionate, and charming companions, so it’s no surprise that you’d want to share all of life’s adventures with them, including trips to the beach or splashing around in your backyard pool.

-But don’t throw your pug into the water just yet.
-Yes, Pugs can swim a little bit, but they’re not really built for it.
-Keep reading to learn more about your Pug’s swimming abilities and how you can help them enjoy the water safely.
+Don’t throw your pug into the water just yet.
+Yes, Pugs are able to swim, but they haven’t been bred for it, so they have limited swimming abilities.
+Keep reading to learn more about your Pug’s swimming skills and how you can help them enjoy the water safely.

 Pugs Know the Doggy Paddle, But…